Does Boric Acid Kill Sperm? Let’s Find out the Truth

 How to Use Boric Acid?

 Using boric acid down there can sound a little scary at first!
-But don’t worry, it’s a straightforward process.
+But don’t worry, it’s a very simple and straightforward process.

 First, your doctor will prescribe boric acid capsules or suppositories that are specially made for vaginal insertion.
 Make sure to follow the dosage instructions provided.